beetbox/beets/docs/plugins/replaygain.rst

 This plugin can use one of many backends to compute the ReplayGain values:
-GStreamer, mp3gain (and its cousin, aacgain), Python Audio Tools or ffmpeg. mp3gain can be easier to install but GStreamer, Audio Tools and ffmpeg support more audio formats.
+GStreamer, mp3gain (and its cousin, aacgain), Python Audio Tools or ffmpeg. ffmpeg and mp3gain can be easier to install. mp3gain supports less audio formats then the other backend.

 Once installed, this plugin analyzes all files during the import process.
 This can be a slow process; to instead analyze after the fact, disable automatic